Does Gap Clothing Shrink? A Fabric-by-Fabric Guide

 Gap Cotton T-Shirts and Basics

 Gap’s cotton T-shirts and jersey basics are the most consistent performers in their lineup from a shrinkage standpoint.
-Most Gap basics undergo some degree of pre-washing during manufacturing, which removes a portion of the fiber’s initial shrinkage response.
-The remaining shrinkage — what you experience on first and subsequent washes — typically falls in the 3–5% range when washed in warm water (40°C/104°F).
+Most Gap basics undergo pre-washing during manufacturing, which removes a portion of the fiber’s initial shrinkage response.
+The remaining shrinkage — what you experience on first and subsequent washes — falls in the 3–5% range when washed in warm water (40°C/104°F), according to Textile Exchange’s Preferred Fiber & Materials Market Report.

 This is notably lower than the 5–10% shrinkage common in equivalent garments from fast fashion brands, which often use lower-quality cotton and skip or inadequately perform pre-shrinking treatments.
-The difference is attributable to three factors: better raw cotton fiber quality, the ring-spun spinning method that creates more stable yarn, and more consistent application of pre-shrunk finishing.
+Three factors drive the difference: better raw cotton fiber quality, the ring-spun spinning method that creates more stable yarn, and more consistent application of pre-shrunk finishing.

 For care, a cold wash (30°C/86°F) is gentlest on Gap cotton T-shirts and will maximize their lifespan by limiting fiber agitation and heat stress.
 A warm wash (40°C/104°F) is acceptable for routine cleaning of items that have already stabilized — the initial shrinkage event has already largely occurred, and subsequent washes in warm water will produce only minimal additional shrinkage (typically 0.5–1%).